Notify me

 Dive watches used rotating bezels to keep track of time spent under water.
 In the 1950s and 1960s, underwater diving, or Scuba diving as it became known, became very popular, making dive watches popular too.
 Water resistance became a crucial practical consideration, leading to the development of sealed cases and improved gaskets.
 Dive watches, in particular, showcase a marriage of functionality and durability, with features like screw-down crowns and helium escape valves.
 Rolex is, of course, famous for their diving watches:

 Practicality demanded readable dials, leading to the development of clear and legible watch faces.
-This influenced the use of contrasting colors, high-contrast hands, and luminescent materials to ensure readability in various lighting conditions.
+This influenced the use of contrasting colours, high-contrast hands, and luminescent materials to ensure readability in various lighting conditions.

 The evolution of complications (additional features beyond basic timekeeping) such as chronographs, date displays, and GMT functions was driven by the practical need for additional functionalities.
 This example is the Blancpain-Villeret Tourbillon Volant Heure Sautante Minute Rétrograde, which has flying tourbillon, jump hours and retrograde minutes complications:

-The Jaeger-LeCoultre Reverso was designed to keep the watch face safe during polo matches:
+The Jaeger-LeCoultre Reverso, which could be flipped over, was designed to keep the watch face safe during polo matches:

 The advent of quartz movements in the 20th century revolutionized watchmaking.
 Quartz watches, being more accurate and requiring less maintenance than mechanical counterparts, led to the design of sleek and minimalist timepieces.